lukso-network/network-docker-containers/README.md

 This repo provides a base template to use Docker images to run LUKSO node (validator and non validator nodes).

+Note: it has been tested on Ubuntu 22.04.
+It won't work on macOS (because of `network_mode: host`).

 LUKSO network configs are fetched from: [lukso-network/network-configs](https://github.com/lukso-network/network-configs).

 It is provided "as is" and you are encouraged to adjust the configuration files for your own needs.
 The most important configuration files are the genesis files: